Losant/losant-docs/docs/dashboards/custom-chart.md

 #### Data Table Datasets

 Data table datasets allow you to query any data that is stored on a data table.
 The data table query will return an array of your data table rows where the column names will be the keys you will reference.
-We will automatically generate a list of columns that are available to query as any default row data.
+We will automatically generate a list of columns that are available to query as well as all default row data.
 You can customize the result by using a custom query.
-If you want to return all columns, simply don't include a custom query.
+If you want to return all rows, simply don't include a custom query.

 ![Data Table Query](/images/workflows/custom-chart-data-table-query.png "Data Table Query")

 Data table datasets have access to multiple query modes.
-With these query modes you can choose "Match any of the following..." which will select any row that matches at least one of the queries, "Match all of the following..." which will select any row that matches all of your queries, and ["Advanced"](../data-tables/overview/#advanced-queries) query mode.
+With these query modes you can choose "Match any of the following..." which will select any row that matches at least one of the queries, "Match all of the following..." which will select any row that matches all of your queries, or ["Advanced"](../data-tables/overview/#advanced-queries) query mode.

 ![Data Table Advanced Query Mode](/images/workflows/custom-chart-data-table-advanced-query.png 'Data Table Advanced Query Mode')